German DIN standards of humidity measurement

 Electrical resistance humidity measurement

->

-> A method used for each measurement point, consists of nailing two pieces of duralumin into the wall, a couple of centimeters apart and that penetrate the wall about 4cm.
-The resistance between the two points is measured and thus there is an indication of humidity up to 4 cm inside the wall.
+A method utilized for each measurement point involves embedding two pieces of duralumin into the wall, positioned a few centimeters apart and penetrating the wall by about 4cm.
+The resistance between these two points is measured, providing an indication of humidity within the wall up to a depth of 4 cm.

->

-> Before making moisture readings at a point on the wall, it is essential to remove the salts from the surface by rubbing with a cloth or brush.
+Before conducting moisture measurements at a specific wall point, it's crucial to eliminate surface salts by gently rubbing with a cloth or brush.

 Measure humidity using capacitance methods

 An alternative method for measuring wall humidity is grounded in assessing the dielectric losses inherent to the walls.

 The sensor comprises a fundamental metal sphere positioned against the wall to measure humidity up to a depth of 4cm.